acomputerguy/Personal-Projects/Comment-Remove/readme.md

-Thinking of a way to program a method to remove documentation for various kinds of languages.
+Thinking of a way to program a method to remove documentation for various kinds of languages-

 Should I hard-code each condition for each language? **No.**

 There's got to be an easier way.
 Should I look up an online database that already has this information and parse through that? **Maybe.**